 With Marley's Ghost, I self-consciously tried to synthesize the whole of human history and literature into a minute and a half.
 How did I do?
 (Dina Fisher helps out on vocals.)

-Standing in the doorway across from the temple,
+(I was) standing in the doorway across from the temple,

-as old Marley's Ghost started rattling at his shackles
+when old Marley's Ghost started rattling at his shackles

 and betrayed my father weeping on a pile of fresh ash